 - 6.1.2.1.
 For ISOFIX "universal" integral child restraint systems (IUI) by means of ISOFIX attachments and an anti-rotation device. - 6.1.2.2.
-For the ISOFIX "specific vehicle" category: by means of the ISOFIX anchorages designed by the manufacturer of the vehicle or the manufacturer of the child restraint; - 6.1.3.
+For the ISOFIX "specific vehicle" category: by means of the ISOFIX anchorages designed by the manufacturer of the vehicle or the manufacturer of the child restraint: - 6.1.3.
 The child restraint manufacturer has to declare in written form that the toxicity of materials used in the manufacture of restraint systems and accessible to the restrained child is in conformity with the relevant parts of CEN Safety of Toys, part 3 (June 1982).
 1/ Tests confirming the validity of the declaration may be carried out at the discretion of the test authority. - 6.1.4.
 The child restraint manufacturer has to declare in written form that the flammability of materials used to manufacture the restraint system is in conformity with the relevant paragraphs of the ECE Consolidated Resolution on the Construction of Vehicles (R.E.3) (document TRANS/WP.29/78/Rev.1, paragraph 1.20.).
 Tests confirming the validity of the declaration may be carried out at the discretion of the test authority. - 6.1.5.
 For children under the age of [15 or 18] months only carry-cot or rearward facing CRS must be used.
 The use of rearward facing CRS is authorised for any age. - 6.1.6.
-With the exception of carry cots as defined in paragraph 2.4.1., all child restraint systems defined for sizes smaller than [105 cm] shall belong to the integral class. - 6.2 Configuration of the Child Restraint
+All child restraint systems defined for sizes smaller than [105 cm] shall belong to the integral class. - 6.2 Configuration of the Child Restraint - 6.2.1.
+The configuration of the child restraint shall be such that - 6.2.1.1.
+The restraint of the child shall give the required protection in any intended position of the child restraint system; for "Special Needs Restraints" the primary means of restraint shall give the required protection in any intended position of the child restraint system without the use of the additional restraining devices which may be present. - 6.2.1.2.
+The child is easily and quickly restrained and removed; in the case of a child restraint system in which the child is restrained by means of a harness belt or a Y-shaped belt without a retractor each shoulder restraint and lap strap shall be capable of movement relative to each other during the procedure prescribed in paragraph 7.2.1.4.- (to be defined in a next step)